elementary/pantheon-wayland/README.md

 # Pantheon Wayland
-Pantheon Wayland is an utility library made for exclusively for the Pantheon Desktop utilities.
+Pantheon Wayland is an utility library made exclusively for the Pantheon Desktop utilities.

 ## Building and Installation